-I would highly recommend a walk in the old town and then visit both of the castles which are on two hill tops: castle of Tourbillon and castle Valere.
-On both hills you will get great views of surrounding areas and Sion city.
+I would highly recommend a walk in the old town and then visit both of the castles which are on two hilltops: the castle of Tourbillon and the castle Valere.
+On both hills, you will get great views of surrounding areas and Sion city.

 If you want to have a barbeque or a picnic, you can go to Domaine des Iles where the whole place is prepared for such activities.

 As well, Sion has many hiking trails leading to the mountains.